 GENERAL DISCUSSION

 Three studies examined the association between emotional intensity and regulation strategy usage in response to dynamic, multimodal stimuli of varying intensity.
 Study 1 tasked untrained participants with recalling emotional and spontaneous regulatory behaviors in a surprise recall task after exposure to a high-intensity multi-modal context (a haunted house).
 Affective intensity did not predict strategy usage.
 Though distraction was used more often than reappraisal, distraction was less successful at regulating in response to high affective intensities in this context.
 Study 2 found an association between affective intensity and strategy usage among participants forecasting regulatory behavior in response to descriptions of regulated events that haunted house participants actually experienced.
 However, strategy forecasters overpredicted how often distraction was used by participants who regulated within the haunted house (i.e., strategy users).
 Study 3 measured differences between strategy users and forecasters regarding ER within the same study and found significant differences between strategy forecasters and users in how often distraction was forecasted or used and how effective the groups predicted or reported distraction to be, respectively.
-The present findings highlight challenges in translating ER theory to real-world application, as complex, dynamic situations in everyday life may strongly influence the efficacy and frequency with which regulatory strategies are used.
+The present findings highlight challenges in translating ER theory to real-world application, as uncontrolled, complex, and dynamic situations in everyday life may strongly influence the efficacy and frequency with which regulatory strategies are used.